Satisfactory Academic Progress Policy

 Maximum Time Frame

 Financial aid eligibility is limited to 150% of the published minimum credit requirement of the student’s academic program.
 Refer to the Law School’s Rules and Regulations for specific program lengths.
 Suffolk University Law School measures a student’s timeframe in attempted credits.
-A student will not be considered to be making SAP if his or her enrollment exceeds the 150% timeframe.
+A student will not be considered to be making SAP if their enrollment exceeds the 150% timeframe.
 Periods of non-enrollment are not factored into this timeframe evaluation.
-Please note: ABA requirements stipulate, except in extraordinary circumstances, a student must complete his/her law school degree within 84 months.
+Please note: ABA requirements stipulate that, except in extraordinary circumstances, a student must complete their law school degree within 84 months.

 Evaluation of SAP Performance